-In the picture above right, I am sharing my heart concerning my experiences at the local Pregnancy Care Center.
+In the picture above right, are 2 pictures of Christian and me at the Pregnancy Care Center.

 This is a subject everyone should explore, keeping in mind that Jesus Christ loved little children and had strong condemnation for anyone who harms them.